On a conjectural symmetric version of Ehrhard's inequality

 \subsection{The concavity powers of round $k$-cylinders}

 In this subsection, we shall prove Proposition \ref{cyl}.
-It partly follows from \emph{the inequality part} of our main result Theorem \ref{Gauss-main-intro}, whose proof we defer until Section 7.
-Note that the \emph{equality case characterization} in Theorem \ref{Gauss-main-intro} follows, in part, from Proposition \ref{cyl}, but there is no vicious cycle.
+It partly follows from \emph{the inequality part} of our main result Corollary \ref{Gauss-main-intro}, whose proof we defer until Section 7.
+Note that the \emph{equality case characterization} in Corollary \ref{Gauss-main-intro} follows, in part, from Proposition \ref{cyl}, but there is no vicious cycle.
 First, we outline

 \begin{lemma} \end{lemma} \begin{proof} From the definition of $p_s$ we deduce that $p_s\left(RB_2^{k}\times \R^{n-k}\right)$ is smaller than the smallest non-negative number $p$ such that the function $F(t)=\gamma(t B_2^{k}\times \R^{n-k} )^p$ is concave at $t=R.$ Note that $F(t)=C_{n,k,p} J^p_{k-1}(t)$.
 Taking the second derivative of this function, we deduce the bound. \end{proof}